(1) “START AT THE TOP AND WORK YOUR WAY DOWN. THEY MIGHT SAY NO BUT THEY COULD SAY YES. “

 At the end of our time, I asked John if he would mentor me.
 He agreed and so began a special relationship that extended over 30 years.
 John’s influence profoundly impacted my life. http://roddentoneng.com.au/mentoring-a-relationship-that-empowers-a-tribute-to-my-mentor-john-mallison/

 From that experience, when people asked me about mentoring, I would reply, “Start at the top and work your way down.
 They might say no, but they could say yes.
 Remember, it is your responsibility to seek out a mentor.”

 I had other mentors along the way that I sought out.
 Some from other countries, but I always followed the principle of starting at the top and rarely was disappointed with the replies I received.

 (2) “A PERSON CANNOT LEAD ANOTHER PERSON UNTIL THEY HAVE LEARNED TO LEAD THEMSELVES.”

 This is why the hardest person I will ever have to lead is myself because I cannot expect to lead another person where I haven’t gone.
 So make self leadership a high priority.
 Give as much time to your own development as a leader, as you give to the development of those you lead.
+To live a chaotic life will rob you of your life’s potential and cause you to one day live with great regret because as one person said, “You can’t save the world if you can’t find your keys.”
 “Can one blind person lead another.
 Won’t they both fall into a ditch?
 Students are not greater than their teacher.
 But the student who is fully trained will become like the teacher.”
 Luke 6:39-40

 (3) “PERSPECTIVE COMES FROM SEEING YOUR PEOPLE AS EMERGING LEADERS RATHER THAN FOLLOWERS”